RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Calculating the maximum open files limit for qpidd
 --------------------------------------------------

+In deployments using katello-agent infrastructure with a large number of Content Hosts, it may be necessary to increase the maximum open files for qpidd.

 Calculate the limit for open files in qpidd using this formula: `(N x 4) + 500`, where N is the number of content hosts.
 A single content host can consume up to four file descriptors and 500 file descriptors are required for the operations of Broker (a component of qpidd).

 Add/Update `qpid::open_file_limit` in `/etc/foreman-installer/custom-hiera.yaml` as shown below::